|Reading Green Eggs and Ham at home on the couch March 6, 2013|

 One of the most rewarding aspects of the conference was the opportunity for newbies like me to hear stories and get tips from those more experienced than I. There were break out groups where I was able to ask my questions directly to those who have gone before.
 Here is a summary of what I learned:

 First of all, in regards to handwriting, some moms felt that handwriting wasn’t a big deal and waiting was fine, while others subscribed to the importance of brain integration therapy.
 Moms at both ends of the spectrum recommended Handwriting Without Tears (HWT) as a resource that I should look into.
 It’s nice to know I’m not the only one who has struggled with teaching handwriting!
 The bottom line is to discern what works best for you and your family.
 My husband and I believe there is probably something to this brain integration therapy and, after some research, have decided to begin handwriting instruction via the methods used in HWT.

 When asked about daily instruction time, most moms said a maximum of 1.5 to 2 hours for young kids like mine and, when working on something intensive, to break it down into 10 minute intervals with a more fun activity or lesson in between.

 The biggest one-line take away for me from the conference was, “Don’t try to recreate the classroom at home.”
-I needed to hear that, just so I could be free to brainstorm and envision sitting on a blanket in the back yard, sitting in the living room on the couch, on the floor, sitting on a bed, or at the kitchen table.
+As I was publicly schooled in traditional classroom settings, I needed to hear that, so I could be free to brainstorm and envision sitting on a blanket in the back yard, sitting in the living room on the couch, on the floor, sitting on a bed, or at the kitchen table.

 As a result of this conference, I feel like I have more tools, ideas, and encouragement and I really needed all three.